A topic from the subject of Isolation in Chemistry.

 Key Points:

-• RNA is isolated from cells using enzymatic lysis and denaturing agents.
+• RNA is isolated from cells using enzymatic lysis and denaturing agents to disrupt cellular structures and release RNA.

-• The RNA is then isolated from cellular debris using a variety of techniques, including precipitation, column chromatography, and electrophoresis.
+• The released RNA is then separated from cellular debris and other molecules using techniques such as precipitation, column chromatography, and electrophoresis.

-• The purity and quantity of the isolated RNA are evaluated using spectrophotometry and electrophoresis.
+• The purity and quantity of the isolated RNA are assessed using spectrophotometry (measuring absorbance at 260nm and 280nm) and electrophoresis (analyzing RNA integrity and size).

 Main Concepts: